This article is part of The Ascender, Highrise’s platform for articles and resources. Learn More.

 • The Superhuman: You feel you should be able to handle it all, to excel in multiple roles at once.
 Falling short in any role – parent, partner, colleague, friend – evokes shame.

 Which type resonates with you most?
 More than likely, you find yourself relating to elements of more than one type.
-Your external situation might also affect which type you relate to most.
+Your external situation might also influence which type you relate to most.
 For instance, folks working at startups are often asked to play many roles, “wear many hats,” or in this context, be a Superhuman.

 <div id="strategiesfordisruption">